jshamble/GreatWallOfJS/readme.md

 The Great Wall Of JS: Built sturdy like the Great wall of china, a multi-purpose grid library using flexbox and flex wrap.

+"the place of most interest is the palce of the greatest contrast" - Art teacher, Jim Machacek

 (has video and audio recorder / exporter)